George Gilder: Wealth and Poverty

 After completing Visible Man in the late 1970s, Gilder began writing "The Pursuit of Poverty."
 In early 1981, Basic Books published the result as Wealth and Poverty.
 It was an analysis of the roots of economic growth.
 Reviewing it within a month of the inauguration of the Reagan Administration, The New York Times reviewer called it "A Guide to Capitalism".
 It offered, he wrote, "a creed for capitalism worthy of intelligent people."
 The book was a New York Times bestseller, and eventually sold over a million copies.

 In Wealth and Poverty, Gilder extended the sociological and anthropological analysis of his early books in which he had advocated for the socialization of men into service to women through work and marriage.
 He wove these sociological themes into the economic policy prescriptions of supply-side economics.
 In his eyes the breakup of the nuclear family and the policies of demand-side economics led to poverty, while family and supply-side policies led to wealth.

 In reviewing the problems of the immediate past—the inflation, recession, and urban problems of the 1970s—and proposing his supply-side solutions, Gilder argued not just the practical but the moral superiority of supply-side capitalism over the alternatives.
 "Capitalism begins with giving," he asserted, while New Deal liberalism created moral hazard.
 It was work, family, and faith that created wealth out of poverty.
 "It is this supply-side moral vision that underlies all the economic arguments of Wealth and Poverty," he wrote.

 In 1994, Gilder wrote that the poor in America are "ruined by the overflow of American prosperity" and "moral decay" and that they are in need of "Christian teaching from the churches."

 Intelligent design

 In 1991 Gilder cofounded the Discovery Institute with Bruce Chapman.

-The organization started as a moderate group that aimed to privatize and modernize Seattle's transit systems.
-It later became the leading thinktank of the intelligent design movement, with Gilder writing many articles for intelligent design and against the theory of evolution.
+The organization became the leading thinktank of the intelligent design movement, with Gilder writing many articles for intelligent design and against the theory of evolution.